prefix-dev/rattler-build/docs/variants.md

 mutually exclusive.
 We use the fact that only one package of a given name can be installed at a time (the solver has to choose).

 A mutex package might be useful to make sure that all packages that depend on BLAS are compiled against the same BLAS implementation.
-The mutex package will serve the purpose that "openblas" and "mkl" can never be installed at the same time.
+The mutex package will serve the purpose that "`openblas`" and "`mkl`" can never be installed at the same time.

 We could define a BLAS mutex package like this: